— The Atlanta Music Project —

 - Passion for music as a vehicle for positive social change

-- Inter-personal skills and be comfortable working in a team
+- Excellent interpersonal skills and be comfortable working in a team

 - Ability to adapt, be flexible and have a sense of humor